Guanzhou-Ke/DM-Reading-Materials/README.md

 So, let me show you how to use this repo.

 In the branch of data mining, I'll set them to a title, and put some reading materials information below by it as a item.
-If each item has :white_check_mark: before it, just say you could find it's pdf in my corresponed sub-repo. but if you could download directly, then I suggest that you would click the item to download it.
+If each item has :ballot_box_with_check: before it, just say you could find it's pdf in my corresponed sub-repo. but if you could download directly, then I suggest that you would click the item to download it.

 Finally, if you have any suggestions then please tell me for email.
 Thanks!